raspberrypilearning/build-crumble-motor-buggy/en/step_5.md

 You will use the test program to find the answers to the following questions:
 + Which motor output controls which gear motor?
-+ When the right gear motor is programmed to go forwards, does the right side of the buggy go forwards or backwards?
++ When the right gear motor is programmed to go forwards, does the right-hand side of the buggy go forwards or backwards?
-+ When the left gear motor is programmed to go forwards, does the left side of the buggy go forwards or backwards?
++ When the left gear motor is programmed to go forwards, does the left-hand side of the buggy go forwards or backwards?

 If you use the code block that says `FORWARD`, the buggy does not necessarily move forwards.